PyndyalaCoder/lunastro/README.md

-# lunation
+# lunastro
-lunation is a python library for lunar and solar information
+lunastro is a python library for lunar and solar information

 <br>
 <h1>Lunar Usage:</h1>: